Raizo62/gns3-ios-base-config/README.md

 ## Manual Usage

-You need a working Python 2.7 or Python 3 installation.
+You need a working Python 3 installation.
 Then download ios_base_config.py to a directory of your choice.
 Additionally we need gns3api.py, download it from
 <https://git.bernhard-ehlers.de/ehlers/gns3api> and save it in the
 same directory.
 Then start the GNS3 GUI and open the project.